 How do I claim for whiplash as a passenger?

 The compensation process for a passenger suffering whiplash is almost identical to that of a driver, with the added benefit that passengers can rarely be held at any fault for causing the accident.
 After the accident it is important to seek medical attention as soon as possible, and to gain independent legal advice on your potential passenger whiplash claim.

+Making a claim for compensation is not just for the drivers of vehicles.
 Most road traffic accident claims will go through the Streamlined Claims Process which is designed to ensure that all claims are resolved within a reasonable amount of time.
 For more information on how long your claim may take, please see our guide on settlement timeframes.

 If you are a passenger in a car accident and have been injured as a result you have the right to make a claim for compensation.
 Call us today on 08000 93 00 94 to discuss your claim with one of our legal advisors, or you can complete an enquiry form online and we'll call you back.

 Start Your Claim Today